Due to the corona guidelines, we are currently closed. Please check our social media channels for updates.

 Repair Cafés generally see themselves as places of craft, learning and ecological education.
 It is important to note that these events are always non-commercial and mostly there for preserving the environment by avoiding waste.
 This saving of resources is an important step towards applied sustainability.
 The purpose does not only consist of professionally guided repair of (usually) electronic devices in a pleasant atmosphere.
 It is also about doing this collectively in the sense of sharing knowledge and life-long learning.
 Besides electronic devices we are concerned with mechanical household appliances, bicycles, (wooden) toys, clothes, computers, smartphones, and general consumer electronics.
 Next to repair, a Repair Café’s job is to point at the issues and dangers of a throwaway society, marked by short-lived consumption (see “planned obsolescence”), in a social environment.
 Additionally the visitors‘ knowledge of repair is supposed to be improved in order to strengthen circular economy.
 To convey this knowledge, it is essential that it is bundled – as many experts as possible have to be gathered for events in their respective fields.
 It is important to note that we work with unsalaried volunteers, who organize and arrange Repair Cafés in their free time, following the principle “help for self-help”.
 These volunteers do not accept that valuable human and natural resources are wasted.
 They become involved in the extension of the lifespan of consumer goods in order to encourage people to a more conscious and sustainable consumer behavior.

 In corona times, we cannot organize big Repair Cafés, unfortunately.
 However, we offer you the opportunity of visiting us by yourself with your products that need repairing.
-For istance, you can come over with your mechanical household appliances, (wooden) toys, computers and laptops/Macbooks, smartphones and general consumer electronics for individual consultation and help.
+For instance, you can come over with your mechanical household Appliances, (wooden) Toys, computers and laptops/Macbooks, smartphones and general consumer Electronics for individual consultation and help.
 You just have to book an appointment at the bottom of the page.
 For bicycle repairs there is a separate workshop.

 *Because of Corona: Please only visit us with a registed appointment*